Qdoba

-Qdoba (/kjuːˈdoʊbə/ kew-DOH-bə) is a chain of fast casual restaurants in the United States and Canada serving Mexican-style cuisine.
+Qdoba Restaurant Corporation, doing business as Qdoba Mexican Eats or simply Qdoba (/kjuːˈdoʊbə/ kew-DOH-bə), is a chain of fast casual restaurants in the United States and Canada serving Mexican-style cuisine.
 After 15 years as a wholly owned subsidiary of Jack in the Box, the company was sold to a consortium of funds led by Apollo Global Management in March 2018.
 In October 2022, Qdoba was acquired by Butterfly Equity.
 At the time of the acquisition, Qdoba had nearly 750 locations across North America.
 It is the No. 2 player and No. 1 franchisor of Mexican fast-casual dining in North America.
+The chain was founded in 1995 as Zuma Fresh Mexican Grill in Denver, Colorado, by Anthony Miller and Robert Hauser.

 History

 This chain traces its origins to the opening of the Zuma Fresh Mexican Grill in 1995 by Colorado native Anthony Miller and partner Robert Hauser at Grant Street and Sixth Avenue in Denver, which is still in operation.